 When looking for a good broker licensing course in your state, you want to try to find a school that has a great reputation, offers classes that can be taken around your busy schedule, and finally a school that won’t charge you an arm and a leg.

-For salesperson and broker prelicensing courses, we recommend Kaplan.
-Kaplan has been educating students for more than 70 years and offers both in person and online courses that can often be taken whenever you have free time.
-Best of all, Kaplan’s broker prelicensing courses are competitive with if not cheaper than other less respected real estate schools.
+For salesperson and broker prelicensing courses, we recommend Brightwood.
+Brightwood has been educating students for more than 70 years and offers both in person and online courses that can often be taken whenever you have free time.
+Best of all, Brightwood’s broker prelicensing courses are competitive with if not cheaper than other less respected real estate schools.

-Unfortunately, Kaplan broker courses are not available in all states.
-If Kaplan isn’t available in your state, don’t worry.
+Unfortunately, Brightwood broker courses are not available in all states.
+If Brightwood isn’t available in your state, don’t worry.
 Every state has broker pre-licensing courses available.
 Here’s how to find a good school in your state.

 Ask Your Colleagues or Your Managing Broker